-I would separate the things you will need in two categories:
+I would separate the things you will need into two categories:

-- The basics for your travel: travel pillow, sleep mask, powerbank or usb charger are some basic things that can make your travel more comfortable.
-If you want some ideas of what models you should buy, you can go to my recommended products page where I selected some that are not expensive and that work well.
+- The basics for your travel: travel pillow, sleep mask, power bank, or USB charger are some basic things that can make your trip more comfortable.
+If you want some ideas of what models you should buy, you can go to my recommended products page where I selected some that are inexpensive and work well.

-- The essentials to use while in Japan: the Japan Rail Pass, a pocket wi-fi, a Japanese SIM card or a prepaid IC Card are some of those things that you can miss for your travel.
-I also have a page for these products if you need some help to choose what’s best for you.
+- The essentials to use while in Japan: the Japan Rail Pass, a pocket Wi-Fi, a Japanese SIM card, or a prepaid IC Card are some things you can miss for your travel.
+I also have a page for these products if you need help choosing what’s best.

 Read Some Useful Articles About Japan

-Before you leave to Japan, make sure you read some articles.
+Before you leave for Japan, make sure you read some articles.
 This is not mandatory, but there’s a lot of good information on the internet waiting for you.
-This step is just to avoid the regret of coming back home and find that there were a few cool things near your hotel in Japan that you didn’t know they existed.
+This step is just to avoid the regret of coming back home and finding that there were a few cool things near your hotel in Japan that you didn’t know existed.

 I already made some inspirational articles about places to visit in Japan, so feel free to read them and take some ideas for your travel.